dwilding/frogtab/README.md

 Make sure that any special characters in the placeholder text are correctly [percent-encoded](https://developer.mozilla.org/en-US/docs/Glossary/Percent-encoding) in your personal link.
 For example, to use "Send to Linux desktop…" as the placeholder text, add `/Send%20to%20Linux%20desktop%E2%80%A6` to the end of your personal link.

-To override the default placeholder text and automatically use the correct encoding, open your personal link in your browser, then enter `setPlaceholder("Custom placeholder text")` in the web console.
+To override the default placeholder text and automatically use the correct encoding, open your personal link in your browser, then run `setPlaceholder("Custom placeholder text")` in the web console.

 ## Sending tasks via JavaScript